Course Dates: Wednesday, 9th May, 2018 - Sunday, 17th June, 2018

 There's more but you get the idea.

-Online workshops will be held weekly on Mondays at 5.00pm, starting 19th February, 2018 and ending Monday, 2nd April, 2018.
+Online workshops will be held weekly on Wednesdays at 5.00pm, starting Wednesday, 9th May, 2018 and ending Sunday, 17th June, 2018.
+Your final assignment must be submitted for feedback on Wednesday, 13th June, 2018.
 The workshops will also be recorded and uploaded to our course, along with all support materials, so that you can watch or rewatch and study at your leisure.

 There will also be a lively Facebook community where everyone can share their ideas.
 I will be available most days in the group, sharing quotes, tips and tidbits.